 - Arrange furniture to provide ample space for children to move around and engage in active play, while also considering their safety and comfort.

 Outdoor Play Spaces

-Outdoor play spaces offer children a unique opportunity to engage with nature and participate in more active, physical play.
+Outdoor play spaces offer children unique opportunities to engage with nature and participate in more active, physical play.
 To create a nurturing outdoor environment, we can:

 - Install age-appropriate playground equipment, such as swings, slides, and climbing structures, that encourage both structured and unstructured play.